The Sims 3: Family

-As this game is a life simulation, sims can have families.
-You can create a family in Create-a-Sim and edit their relationships, or you can manually meet different sims and have children.
+As a life simulation game, Sims can have families.
+Players can create a family in Create-a-Sim and edit their relationships, or they can manually meet different sims and have children.
 Young adults and adults can try for a baby.
-There is no "Try for Baby" option for any younger or older sims.
-The only exception is senior males – they can try for a baby with a female of any age, though conception can be significantly harder.
-In order to try for a baby, two sims of the opposite gender must have a relationship of "Romantic Interest" or higher.
-A lullaby-like melody will play if the sim is pregnant, although sometimes it may not play.

-Sims will get the Nauseous moodlet if they are pregnant, and these symptoms will persist for about 1 sim day until they discover they are pregnant and will change into default pregnancy clothes.
-From now on until after birth, the sim will not be able to wear their usual clothes.
-Some pregnancy symptoms sims can experience are: Nausea, backache, reduced or increased appetite and inability to partake in certain actions or exercise.

-When the sim goes into labour, they can either deliver the baby at hospital or have a home birth.
-Most sims go to hospital by default, but this action can be cancelled.
+There is no "Try for Baby" option for any younger or older Sims.
+The only exception is senior males – they can try for a baby with a young adult or adult female, although conception can be significantly harder.
+In order to try for a baby, two Sims of the opposite gender must have a relationship of "Romantic Interest" or higher.
+A lullaby-like melody will play if the sim has conceived, although on rare occasions it may not play.
+Sims will get the Nauseous moodlet if they are pregnant, and these symptoms will persist for about one Sim day until they discover they are pregnant and will change into default pregnancy clothes.
+From now on until after birth, the Sim will not be able to wear their usual clothes.
+Some pregnancy symptoms Sims can experience are nausea, backache, reduced or increased appetite, and inability to partake in certain actions or exercise.
+When the Sim goes into labour, they can either deliver the baby at hospital or have a home birth.
+Most Sims go to hospital by default, although this action can be cancelled.
 Kids and baby interior can be bought in buy mode.
-Babies require a lot of attention and care, and can get whisked away by social services if it is not given to them – along with toddlers, kids and teenagers.
+Babies require a lot of attention and care, and can get whisked away by social services if it is not given to them – along with toddlers, kids, and teenagers.
 Babysitters can be hired to accompany children if their parents are busy.